msecrist-couchbase/smallcb-training-capella/README.md

 some examples that only make sense when there's a longer-running session >= zipcar mode?

+should there be a max session time?  e.g., 20 minutes?

 feedback comments or votes on examples?

 CAPTCHA random seed looks weak